directus/directus/docs/configuration/data-model.md

   - The field is still available in filters and Layout options.
 - **Note** — (App Only) Displayed below the field in the App form, providing a helpful comment for App users.
 This note supports markdown.
-- **Field Name Translations** — (App Only) A repeater for translating the Field Name into different locales.
-It can also be used to "rename" the field in the primary language without updating the field Key.
+- **Field Name Translations** — (App Only) While the field key can not be changed (as of now), this option allows translating the field name into different languages.
+By default, the platform uses the [Title Formatter](#) to display field keys as human readable names, but you can also use translations to explicitly rename more technical column keys.

-### Interface Options
+### Interface

 This pane includes any customization options that may be defined by the Interface.

-### Display Options
+### Display

 This pane includes any customization options that may be defined by the Display.